 - Elitism might help to converge faster.

 - Elitism might reduce diversity faster.

-- The consequences of this trade-off are problem dependend.
+- The consequences of this trade-off are problem dependent.

-- The difficulties of understanding and analizing genetic algorithms lie in the fact that they implement a combination of random search (by mutation) and biased search (by recombination). - Genetic algorithms need unique and problem-specific mutation and recombination operators, which makes it more challenging to implement generic version that can be easily applied to different optimization problems. - Nature still has its somewhat better approach: DNA, RNA, proteins, and mitochondria.
+- The difficulties of understanding and analizing genetic algorithms lie in the fact that they implement a combination of random search (by mutation) and biased search (by recombination). - Genetic algorithms need unique and problem-specific mutation and recombination operators, which makes it more challenging to implement a generic version that can be easily applied to different optimization problems. - Nature still has its somewhat better approach: DNA, RNA, gene expression, proteins, and mitochondria (mtDNA)...

-Once we have seen genetic algorithms, evolutionary programming is somewhat simpler: just using mutation.
+Once we have seen genetic algorithms, evolutionary programming is somewhat simpler: it just uses mutation.

-- there exists only the phenotypes, let's say xi (for i = 1,...,n), i.e., n individuals in the population - modification (mutation) is realized over the phenotypes as:
+- there exist only the phenotypes, let's say x_i (for i = 1,...,n), i.e., n individuals in the population - modification (mutation) is realized over the phenotypes as:

-$$x_i' = x_i + r_i \sqrt{\beta f(x_i) + \gamma}$$
+$$x'i = x_i + r_i \sqrt{\beta f(x_i) + \gamma}$$

-being $\beta > 0$ and $\gamma \ge 0$ tuning parameters (for instance $\beta = 1$ and $\gamma = 0$ ) and $r_i$ is a random value taken from a normal distribution with mean 0 and variance 1 (i.e., $r_i \in N[0, 1]^n$ ).
+being $\beta > 0$ and $\gamma \ge 0$ tuning parameters (for instance $\beta = 1$ and $\gamma = 0$) and r_i is a random value taken from a normal distribution with mean 0 and variance 1 (i.e., $r_i \in N[0, 1]^n$).

-- Note that the fitness (objective function) must be shifted so the minimum is positive. - Usually a (μ + μ)-selection strategy is used: all individuals are mutated and the best μ individuals are kept.
+- Note that the fitness (objective function f) must be shifted, so the minimum is positive. - Usually a (μ + μ)-selection strategy is used: all individuals are mutated and the best μ individuals are kept.